Is buying gold bars worth it?

 Like art, its “value” includes historical and aesthetic appeal.
 If you're looking to invest in physical gold at the lowest possible price per ounce, there's no better option than gold ingots.
 Coins may be more attractive, but all that manufacturing and packaging comes at a price.
 Gold ingots, on the other hand, are the mainstay of the industry, what everyone, from average investors to central banks, buys and stores.

 In other words, you can't go wrong buying gold bars as long as you follow four tips, including where to buy gold ingots.
 Gold is considered a reliable investment in all cases.
 Gold bars are particularly so, since their value can be accurately determined by the live spot price.
-Unlike gold coins, gold ingots have no nominal values and can cost less in terms of ounces and grams, although they tend to be much larger and perhaps even purer than gold coins.
+While gold, as a precious metal, is often considered a reliable investment and much better than paper currency, it can be quite difficult to assess the best value of gold coins.